tableau/webdataconnector/docs3/wdc_create_custom_auth_connector.md

 ```
 Some notes about the code:
 * Change the URL to your API URL (Scot to get more information and provide)
-The API URL, when we send a request, we need to provide a header with the basic authentication credentials
+The API URL, when we send a request, we must provide a header with the custom authentication credentials

 ## Step 5: Update the fetcher file
 If your data is complex and needs preprocessing, use the Taco Toolkit library to prepare your data.